 “Yeah, well, I guess you could say that it came out another way,” she replied.

 “The ghost,” she confirmed standing up and walking to the kitchen.
 “Can I get you anything?
 I’m going to grab another glass of wine, if you don’t mind.
 Want a seltzer water?”

-“A seltzer water would be great, thanks, but I am jealous,” I replied.
+“A seltzer water would be great, thanks, but I’m jealous,” I replied.

-“I hated giving up wine when I was pregnant,” she said over her shoulder.
-“But my husband was crazy about it.
-He was obsessed with everything that I put into my mouth.
+“I hated giving up drinking while I was pregnant,” she said over her shoulder.
+“But my husband was crazy about it, he obsessed over everything that I put into my mouth.
 All three pregnancies.
 I couldn’t wait to get my body back to myself.”

 “How old are your kids?”
 I asked.

 “My oldest, Emma, is in fourth grade.
 Then Sophia is in second and our baby, Jackson, is in kindergarten.”

 “Oh how sweet, they must be in the same elementary school, then” I commented.

 “Yup, we are a true Bates family,” she said, referring to the neighborhood elementary school.
 Adults in this town identified with their neighborhood elementary school like sports fans bragging about a team they weren’t on.
 She asked where my kids would attend elementary.

 “We are over in the Hills area.
 The girls will go to Schofield,” I replied.